 Written by the Electronic Frontier Foundation (EFF).
-Last updated May 31, 2011.
+Last updated March 27, 2020.

 Also, if you received this document from anywhere other than the EFF web site or tor-dmca-response, it may be out of date.
-Follow the link to get the latest version.

 Thank you for forwarding me the notice you received from [copyright claimant] regarding [content].
 I would like to assure you that I am not hosting the claimed infringing materials, and furthermore, the Digital Millennium Copyright Act's ("DMCA") safe harbors likely protect you from liability arising from this complaint.
 The notice is likely based upon misunderstandings about the law and about some of the software I run.

 Instead, the "conduit" safe harbor of section 512(a) of the DMCA has different and less burdensome eligibility requirements, as the D.C.
 Circuit Court of Appeals held in RIAA v.
-Verizon (see https://www.eff.org/sites/default/files/filenode/RIAA_v_Verizon/20030121-riaa-v-verizon-order.pdf) and the Eighth Circuit Court of Appeals confirmed in RIAA v.
-Charter (see https://w2.eff.org/IP/P2P/Charter/033802P.pdf).
+Verizon (see https://scholar.google.com/scholar_case?case=15815830240179540527) and the Eighth Circuit Court of Appeals confirmed in RIAA v.
+Charter (see https://scholar.google.com/scholar_case?case=11547531128234336420).